-Please know DSO is here to support you both in providing access and maintaining the integrity of the course.
+Please know OSA is here to support you both in providing access and maintaining the integrity of the course.

-DSO provides captioning services for any videos or films to be shown in classes.
-The video should be sent to the Assistant Director of Disability Services 10 days in advance of showing.
+OSA provides captioning services for any videos or films to be shown in classes.
+The video should be sent to the Assistant Director of Student Accessibility 10 days in advance of showing.

-The Disability Services Office assumes the responsibility for finding note takers in specific courses.
+The Office of Student Accessibility assumes the responsibility for finding note takers in specific courses.
 If we are unable to locate a note taker, faculty are asked to do the following:

 - Encourage students to volunteer: make a general class announcement about the need.